-Dementia Care Mapping is not cost-effective versus usual care in preventing or supporting agitation in carehome residents with dementia.
+Dementia Care Mapping is not cost-effective versus usual care in preventing or supporting agitation in care home residents with dementia

-The trial highlighted a number of challenges to the economic evaluation that future studies should consider at design stage including dealing with: low intervention compliance; high levels of missing data; uncertain validity of utility assessments in this population; and high cost outliers.
+The trial highlighted a number of challenges to the economic evaluation which future studies should consider at design stage including dealing with: low intervention compliance; high levels of missing data; uncertain validity of utility assessments in this population; and high cost outliers.

-1 Introduction
+1. Introduction

-It is estimated that over 35 million people have dementia worldwide and this figure is expected to increase [1-3].
-While dementia disease course and outcomes vary across individuals, the condition usually has a significant impact on survival, functioning and quality of life.
+It is estimated that over 35 million people have dementia worldwide and this figure is expected to increase.[1-3] While dementia disease course and outcomes vary across individuals, the condition usually has a significant impact on survival, functioning and quality of life.
 In addition, the societal costs of dementia, including costs to the healthcare system and the family costs of caring for those with the condition, are considerable.
-These are estimated to be over £26 billion per annum in the UK and projected to rise to £40 billion per annum by 2040 [3].
+These are estimated to be over £26 billion per annum in the UK and projected to rise to £40 billion per annum by 2040.[3]

-Currently there is no cure for dementia, and therefore interventions aim to slow cognitive decline [4] and improve quality of life [5].
-A significant challenge in supporting people with dementia is the occurrence of behaviours that are termed 'neuropsychiatric' or 'behavioural and psychological'.
-These behaviours include agitation, shouting, biting, aggression, depression, anxiety and delusions, and can lead to harm of the person and others around them, caregiver stress and additional healthcare resource use [6].
-As many as 90% of people living with dementia experience one or more of these behaviours at some point [7].
-Over a third of people with dementia live in care homes and close to 80% of residents experience such behaviours at some point [8], with agitation being the most common [8] and having a significant impact on resident quality of life [9] and care costs [4].
+Currently there is no cure for dementia and therefore interventions aim to slow cognitive decline [4] and improve quality of life.[5]
+A significant challenge in supporting people with dementia is the occurrence of behaviours that are termed as 'neuropsychiatric' or 'behavioural and psychological'.
+These behaviours include agitation, shouting, biting, aggression, depression, anxiety and delusions and can lead to harm of the person and others around them, caregiver stress and additional health care resource use.[6]
+As many as 90% of people living with dementia experience one or more of these behaviours at some point.[7]
+Over a third of people with dementia live in care homes and close to 80% of residents experience such behaviours at some point, [8] with agitation being the most common [8] and having a significant impact on resident quality of life [9] and care costs.[4]

-The occurrence of such behaviours is partly dependent on the ability of staff to provide person-centred care that meets residents'-often complex-individual needs [10].
-Pharmacological treatments have limited efficacy and serious potential side effects including increased mortality, and thus psychosocial interventions are the recommended first line of treatment [11].
-Psychosocial interventions can target the resident, caregiver or the care-home environment [12].
-Dementia Care MappingTM (DCMTM) [13] is a care-homelevel intervention that aims to support the embedding of person-centred care, improve the quality of care and, consequently, health outcomes for residents.
-It has been used widely in the UK and elsewhere [14, 15].
-The DCM process involves provision of formal training to care-home staff to use the tool and a recurring five-phase implementation cycle of: briefing, observation, data analysis and reporting, feedback and action planning.
-Trained mappers conduct systematic observation of residents (behaviour, activities, mood, and quality of staff interactions and care approaches) and information is fed back to other staff involved in care to help with the implementation of person-centred care-action plans.
+The occurrence of such behaviours is partly dependent on the ability of staff to provide personcentred care that meets residents' - often complex - individual needs.[10]
+Pharmacological treatments have limited efficacy and serious potential side-effects including increased mortality and thus psycho-social interventions are the recommended first line of treatment.[11]
+Psycho-social interventions can target the resident, care giver or the care home environment.[12]
+Dementia Care MappingTM (DCMTM)[13] is a care home level intervention that aims to support the embedding of person-centred care, improve the quality of care and, consequently, health outcomes for residents.
+It has been used widely in the UK and elsewhere.[14, 15] The DCM process involves provision of formal training to care home staff to use the tool and a recurring five-phase implementation cycle of: briefing, observation, data analysis and reporting, feedback and action planning.
+Trained mappers conduct systematic observation of residents (behaviour, activities, mood, and quality of staff interactions and care approaches) and information is fed back to other staff involved in care to help with the implementation of person-centred care action plans.
 This process is repeated every 4-6 months.

-Despite widespread use of DCM, there is limited robust evidence of its effectiveness, and that provided by randomised and non-randomised studies is mixed [16].
-Evidence on the value for money of DCM is scarcer still [17].
+Despite widespread use of DCM, there is limited robust evidence of its effectiveness and that provided by randomised and non-randomised studies is mixed.[16]
+Evidence on the value for money of DCM is scarcer still.[17]
 Only two studies report an economic evaluation of the intervention [4, 18], neither of which present cost-utility analyses.